CaptainCrowbar/rs-core/docs/io.md

 Constructor from an existing stream handle.
 This is mainly intended to be used with the standard handles (`stdin,stdout,stderr`).
-If the handle is not one of these, the `Cstdio` object will take ownership of the stream and will close it on destruction.
+If the handle is not one of these, and is not null, the `Cstdio` object will take ownership of the stream and will close it on destruction.

 ```c++
 Cstdio::Cstdio(Cstdio&& io) noexcept;